techs-sus/kaitai_struct_luau_runtime/README.md

 # Kaitai Struct: runtime library for Lua

-This library implements Kaitai Struct API for Lua 5.3.
+This library implements Kaitai Struct API for Luau.

 Kaitai Struct is a declarative language used for describe various binary data structures, laid out in files or in memory: i.e. binary file